jonesy346/YouStream/README.md

 ## Inspiration
 * Inspiration for store theme comes from *Cornell Surgical Society* at Cornell University, a premed organization I was an active member of.
-* Direct inspiration for project comes from the [Codecademy Pro Intensive](https://pro.codecademy.com/) project *Jammming*.
+* Direct inspiration for project comes from the [Codecademy Pro](https://pro.codecademy.com/) intensive project *Jammming*.